mmarcon/Bootstrapper/README.md

 As a little test I converted the well known HTML5 Boilerplate to a Bootstrapper template.
 After installing Bootstrapper you can add the HTML5 Boilerplate to your collection of templates by typing:

     bootstrapper add https://github.com/mmarcon/html5-boilerplate/tarball/master

+Should the `template.json` not be available the tool will guide you trough a few easy steps to just create it locally once the repository has been downloaded.